inf3rno/bb-validation/README.md

  * Custom error messages which can be multi language if you use an i18n plugin.

 ## Documentation

-***I promise, I will create separated repo for each of these packages and detailed documentation when days will be 48h long... :S***

  * [Backbone.Validator](https://github.com/inf3rno/bb-validation/blob/master/src/backbone-validator.js) - **stable**, code coverage about 90% - validator, parallel and series runners, abstract test - I will create multiple validator classes probably later, this one is for real time input validation, not the best choice for bash validation
  * [Backbone.Validator Test classes](https://github.com/inf3rno/bb-validation/blob/master/src/backbone-validator-basic-tests.js) - **stable**, 100% code coverage - basic tests: required, type, min, max, range, identical, equal, member, match, duplicate